 Of course, what the Impala lacks in uniqueness it makes up for with an impressive size-to-dollar ratio, as the Impala is priced lower than other full-size sedans.

 I drove the 1LT, but the LT trim level is available with 1LT and 2LT option packages.
-Upper-scale trims include the LTZ and V-8-powered SS.
-It's also important to note that the tester was a rental car.
+Upper-scale trims include the Chevrolet Impala LTZ and V-8-powered SS model.
+It’s also important to note that the tester was a rental car.
 Compare the 2009 to the 2008 model here.

 Not to say that fleet sales don’t count, but what makes a car a fleet favorite isn’t the same as what makes a car a favorite for consumers.
 There are also some downsides: When a model has large fleet sales, especially to rental companies, its residual value is hurt because those cars typically enter the used-car market quickly, and with lots of miles on them.

 Models well-known to be rental cars tend to get less respect in the market, too.
-The entry-level 2009 Impala LS is predicted to retain just 35 percent of its value after three years, according to ALG.
+The entry-level 2009 Chevrolet Impala LS (front-wheel with a four-speed auto transmission) is predicted to retain just 35 percent of its value after three years, according to ALG.
 A competing 2009 Toyota Avalon XL holds 45 percent of its value — the best in its class — while the cars with the best residual value overall retain more than 60 percent of their value after three years.

 Something fleets and consumers may have in common, however, is appreciation for the Impala’s heaps of cargo and passenger room and its impressive gas mileage ratings in lower trims — all for a relatively low price in the full-size segment; it starts at $23,790.